 Transit stops are an important part of the pedestrian environment and a key functional element of the transit system.
 The design and location of transit stops should place pedestrian safety and convenience first, since all riders are pedestrians at some point in their transit trip.
 Consistency of placement is desirable (i.e., far side or near side of an intersection), although traffic conditions, space constraints and adjacent land uses can affect the specific location.
 Other considerations in the placement of transit stops include the following:

-- Traffic volumes, turning movements and flows
+- Traffic volumes, turning movements and flows R - Ridership

-- Pedestrian linkages
+• Pedestrian linkages

-- Right-of-way

-- Sight distance

-- Ridership

-- Neighborhood impacts
+Neighborhood impacts

+• Right-of-way

-- Shoulders for bus pull outs
+• Shoulders for bus pull outs